 Footwork.
 The shot, not surprisingly, begins with your feet.
 Your feet should never be planted taking this type of shot.
 You’re trying to rip it, aren’t you?
 Performing a crow-hop (dropping one foot behind the other) will allow you to generate power and get your entire body behind the shot.
 During the follow through, make your back leg follow your stick.
 It will help you snap your hips and use your back to get even more power.

 Utilize your Core.
 Put your back into it!
 Your core is crucial during an outside shot.
+More details can be found here.
 Here’s how to build momentum: try to lean back a little during your wind-up and launch forward during the follow through.
 It’s key to also keep your arms out and off your body.

 B.E.E.F.
 You’ve heard this before, haven’t you?
 Let’s review.